5-Ingredient Peanut Chocolate Date Bark

 Serving & Storing

-Once the chocolate has set in the freezer, remove the tray, place the date bark onto a chopping board and slice the bark into squares.
-Then store pieces in an airtight container in the fridge until feasting time.
+Once the chocolate has set in the freezer, place the date bark onto a chopping board and slice the bark into squares.
+Store pieces in an airtight container in the fridge until feasting time.

 • Peanut allergy or not a peanut fan?
-Substitute in roasted salted almonds and almond butter, or try hazelnut butter with chopped hazelnuts.
+Substitute in roasted salted almonds and almond butter, or try hazelnut butter with chopped hazelnuts (Nutella vibes).

 • Milk chocolate lover?
-Swap the dark chocolate out for milk chocolate.
+Swap the dark chocolate for milk chocolate.

-• Want to dial up the crunch factor?
-Add a sprinkle of popcorn, rice crispy cereal, seeds, granola or coconut flakes.
+• Want more crunch?
+Try a sprinkle of popcorn, rice crispy cereal, coconut flakes or your favourite seeds.

 Squares of chocolate date bark topped with roasted salted peanuts.